PhyloGrok/VCFplots/README.md

 [Concatenate CSV.R](https://github.com/PhyloGrok/VCFplots/blob/main/code/Concatenate_CSVs.R)

 - Merges all the annotated CSVs together into one .csv file.
+- It utilizes dplr, readr, andd ggplot2 packages.
+In the code it retrieves the working directory and imports all the csv files of each SRA Run.
+These files are read into a list and merged into a signgle sata frame with "bind_rows".

 [Annotation Impact Bar Plot.R](https://github.com/PhyloGrok/VCFplots/blob/main/code/Annotation_Impacts_BarPlot.R)

 - Visualizes each SRA Run mutation impact with the use of R.
+- It utilizes dplr, readr, andd ggplot2 packages.
+Reading eacg independent SRA run csv file to filter out rows with missing values in Annotation impact and counts each occurence of each Annotation Impact for the SRA Run.
+The code then arranged the graph based on "low" impact in descending order creating a stacked bar plot.

 [QC plot.R](https://github.com/PhyloGrok/VCFplots/blob/main/code/QC_Plot_SA.R)